ndcbe/data-and-computing/_sources/notebooks/contrib/contribute.md

 Tag `@adowling2` in the comments of your pull request.

-### Step 6: Run JypyterBook to Publish to the Class Website
+### Step 7: Run JypyterBook to Publish to the Class Website

+Professor Dowling will do this step.